QTsolutions/cSharp-specflow-test-framework/Readme.md

 ```
 ```
 features:-
-This package has all .feature files which represents different test scenarios written in Gherkin Language(plain english).
+This package has all .feature files which represents different test scenarios written in Gherkin Language(plain english)
 ```
 ```
 drivers:-